Mickyreegs/Project5/README.md

 ## Dataset Content
 * The dataset is made up of 3 files.
 2 are from Kaggle - macro_data_25yrs and nasdq - but one was downloaded from CoinCodex, from whom I sought permission to use their data and they approved.
 The 3 datasets are combined based on dates linked to the economic data download.
 BitCoin_Close is the target of this project.
-There are various economic based columns with which to compare BitCoins performance, from Inflation, Interest Rates, and money supply, to Nasdaq, Gold, and Oil prices.
+There are various economic based columns with which to compare BitCoin's performance, from Inflation, Interest Rates, and money supply, to Nasdaq, Gold, and Oil prices.

 | Variable         | Meaning                                                     | Units                                                                                |
 |------------------|-------------------------------------------------------------|--------------------------------------------------------------------------------------|